mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

 speech annotation files in various formats to a detailed analysis   report   with   statistics   and   visualisations.
-TGA software calculates, inter alia, mean, median, rPVI, nPVI, slope and intercept functions within interpausal groups, provides visualisations of timing patterns, as well as correlations between these, and parses interpausal groups into hierarchies based on duration relations.
+TGA software calculates, inter alia, mean, median, rPVI, nPVI, slope and intercept functions within inter-pausal groups, provides visualisations of timing patterns, as well as correlations between these, and parses interpausal groups into hierarchies based on duration relations.
 Linear regression is selected mainly for the slope function, as a first